Deadly breach could delay decisions about Capitol fencing

 But after Friday’s attack, some said they needed to procced with caution.

-“It’s an eyesore, it sucks,” Democratic Rep. Tim Ryan of Ohio said about the fencing in the hours after the two deaths.
+“It’s an eyesore, it sucks,” Democratic Rep. Tim Ryan of Ohio said about the fencing.
 “Nobody wants that there.
 But the question is, is the environment safe enough to be able to take it down?
 In the meantime, maybe that fence can prevent some of these things from happening.”

 Ryan, chairman of a House spending committee that oversees security and the Capitol, stressed that no decisions had been made, and that lawmakers would be “reviewing everything” after the latest deadly incident.
 His committee and others are looking at not only the fence but at the staffing, structure, and intelligence capabilities of the Capitol Police.

-Note: This story has been corrected to reflect that Illinois Sen. Dick Durbin is the second-ranking Democrat, not Republican.